apache/openwhisk-runtime-nodejs/docs/users/knative-build.md

 #### PROBLEM: Kubernetes and Istio resources do not all say "created" on "apply"

 1. Verify that you have configured Docker Desktop to have the required CPU and Memory values recommended above.
-2. Verify that all resources installed by applying either tha Knative or Istio YAML files show **"created"** during the installation.
+2. Verify that all resources installed by applying either the Knative or Istio YAML files show **"created"** during the installation.
 - If any of your resources were NOT **created**, then we recommend uninstalling Knative and Istio and trying again until you get the **created** result for all resources WITHOUT trying to apply a second time.
 Below is an example of successful creation of Knative resources:

 <p>